 Workplace Violence Grant Program

 House Bill 280 (H.B.
 280), 85th Texas Legislature, Regular Session, 2017, added Section 105.011 to include a workplace violence grant program.
-The Texas Center for Nursing Workforce Studies administers the grant program to fund innovative approaches for reducing verbal and physical violence against nurses in hospitals, freestanding emergency medical care facilities, nursing facilities, and home health agencies.
+Program rules are available in the Texas Administrative Code, Title 25, Part 1, Chapter 13, Subchapter G. The Texas Center for Nursing Workforce Studies administers the grant program to fund innovative approaches for reducing verbal and physical violence against nurses in hospitals, freestanding emergency medical care facilities, nursing facilities, and home health agencies.

 2024-2025 Grant Recipients